aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 class User extends Authenticatable implements MustVerifyEmail
 ```

 Note that the `use Illuminate\Contracts\Auth\MustVerifyEmail;` statement is already included in the `User.php` file.
 So all we had to do is add the `implements MustVerifyEmail` to the class declaration.

-The last step we need is to enable the sending of the verification email by the framework.
+The last thing we need to do is to enable the sending of the verification email by the framework.

 To do that we need to make the `Auth::routes` method take a `['verify' => true]` input argument.